 FIND HELP NOW (866) 563-0497

-LSD known as acid, blotter, doses, hits, microdots, sugar cubes, trips, tabs, or window panes—is one of the most potent mood- and perception-altering hallucinogenic drugs.
+LSD is also known as acid, blotter, doses, hits, microdots, sugar cubes, trips, tabs, or window panes.
+LSD addiction is one of the most potent mood- and perception-altering hallucinogenic drugs.
 It was discovered in 1938 and is a clear or white, odorless, water-soluble material synthesized from lysergic acid, a compound derived from a rye fungus.

 LSD is initially produced in crystalline form, which can then be used to produce tablets known as “microdots” or thin squares of gelatin called “window panes.”
 It can also be diluted with water or alcohol and sold in liquid form.
 The most common form, however, is paper soaked with the drug and punched into small individual squares, known as “blotters.”